conersteen19/saturn/2150_notes.md

 Process:
 1) Read through the file to determine the character's frequencies in the huffman tree.
 1) Put these values in a minHeap.
 Make sure you have a tree of pointers to huffman tree nodes.
-1) Build huffman tree: Take first two nodes out of tree with lowest frequency and make them children of a new node who has a frequency of those two nodes added together.
+1) Build huffman tree: Take first two nodes out of tree with lowest frequency (removeMin x2) and make them children of a new node who has a frequency of those two nodes added together.
 Put that node back in your tree.
 Repeat this process until your minHeap is one tree.
+1) Find prefix codes.
+Right = 1, Left = 0.
+Write them to a file.
+1) Go through expression to encode and write new expression using prefix codes.

+## 4/13/20
+*Graph*: Series of nodes connected to each other.
+G = (V, E) where V are verticies and E are edges in the form (v, w) where v and w are elements of V.  Graphs can be ordered or unordered, i.e. you can only travel one direction along ane edge.
+You can have a *path*, or a list of verticies to get from one vertex to another.
+Paths have a length (# of verticies) and can be simple (no reptitions of verticies).
+Graphs can also have weights or give different paths different priorities based on user determined values.
+Cycles are paths that start and end at the same place.
+Connected graphs have a path from every vertex to every other vertex.
+Complete graphs have an edge betweeen every vertices.

+*Directed Acyclic Graph (DAG)*: no cycles, can be strong (path from vertex to every other vertex) or weak (underlying undirected graph is connected).

+*Adjacency Matrix*: Way to show how nodes are connected to each other.
+Label each node, make them rows and columns and put a mark where an edge exists.
+Good for directioned graphs.
+Can also be made as an array of linked lists of connecting nodes which is much more efficient in larger data sets.

+*Topological Sort*: Construct ordering property such that if a node has a path to another node it appears before it in the sort.
+Algorithm:

+- Define indegree as number of edges into a node.
+- Check if node(s) of indegree 0.
+- Remove edges leaving that node and add it to your list.
+Recalculate indegree for all nodes (or subtract as you remove nodes).
+- Repeat while moving up indegree when no more exist.